nighthawkcoders/APCSA/_pages/00_schedule.md

     </tr>
 -->

-## Trimester 1 - Introduction to Tools, Development Environment, and Resources
+## Trimester 1 - Introduction to Tools and Resources
+> To teach Java and build skills for Career Technical Education we will quickly immerse into Tools and Resources.
+Week 0-3 are about exposure to Development Environment and Methodologies that we plan to use throughout the year.

 <table>
     <tr>